What Is Collagenous Colitis?

 - A colonoscope inspects the lining of the colon which often looks normal to the naked eye.

-- Multiple biopsies are taken so our pathologist can confirm the characteristic thickened collagen band under the microscope.
+- Several biopsies are being performed to ensure that the characteristic thickened collagen band is approved by our pathologist under the microscope.

 Additional Tests (if needed)

-Occasionally, blood tests for celiac disease or thyroid function are ordered, or imaging studies (CT or MRI) to exclude other gastrointestinal conditions.
+Blood tests of Celiac disease or thyroid functioning are ordered occasionally, or imaging (CT or MRI) to rule out other gastrointestinal diseases.

 Frequently Asked Questions